luoldrigues/sup/README.md

 SUP (Service Up)
 ================
-Check a specified service status to keep it running.
+This is a script which check a service status to make sure that it is running.
+If the service is off, this script will start it to keep the service running.

-PS: You should execute this application using root user or other user which is allowed to execute commands to restart services (using: systemctl)
+WARNING: You have to execute this application as root or another user which is allowed to execute commands to manage services, such as systemctl.

 Installation
 ============